ENGL 101 English Composition 1 (Theme: Work)

 Search Strategies for Finding Statistics

-Try the search strategies outlined below when you are looking for articles from library databases.
+Try the search strategies outlined below when you are looking for statistics in resources found in library databases.

 Search tips